deploywhisper/.github/profile/README.md

 - NiceGUI for the operator-facing web UI
 - FastAPI for the versioned API surface
 - SQLAlchemy and SQLite for persistence
-- Litellm-backed narrative generation with local-only Ollama support
+- Direct SDK adapters for OpenAI, Anthropic, Gemini, and local Ollama narrative generation

 ## How It Works